Sensitivity of ODE Solutions and Quantities of Interest with Respect to Component Functions in the Dynamics: Error Estimates for ODE and QoI

 Theorem~\ref{thm:state-error-bound} remains valid after this change of control constraints.
-However, depending on the choice of norm in \eref{eq:Refinement:ODE:control-constraints-norm}, the resulting optimal control problem may be more difficult to solve than the standard problem \eref{eq:Refinement:ODE:LQOCP}, which is why we have focused on componentwise error bounds \eref{eq:g-error-vec}. \end{remark}
+However, depending on the choice of norm in \eqref{eq:Refinement:ODE:control-constraints-norm}, the resulting optimal control problem may be more difficult to solve than \eqref{eq:Refinement:ODE:LQOCP}, which is why we have focused on componentwise error bounds \eqref{eq:g-error-vec}. \end{remark}